staff0rd/documentation/server/deleting-streams-and-events.md

 ### Soft delete and `TruncateBefore`

-`TruncateBefore` and `$tb` considers any event with an event number equal to or lower than its value as deleted.
+`TruncateBefore` and `$tb` considers any event with an event number lower than its value as deleted.
 For example, if you had the following events in a stream :

 ```text